EddyVerbruggen/HeadsetDetection-PhoneGap-Plugin/README.md

 ### 3.1 Usage with event-based detection

 If you need to respond to removal or added headset while your app i running, you can use the `HeadsetDetection.registerRemoteEvents` function and listen for either `headsetAdded` or `headsetRemoved`:

+Note that changes to the Bluetooth headset state on Android are not supported currently.
+So on Android you'll only get an event when a wired headset is disconnected.
+On iOS for both wired and Bluetooth headsets.
+I only recently figured out this glitch when creating the [NativeScript Headset Detection plugin](https://github.com/EddyVerbruggen/nativescript-headset-detection), which does support this feature on Android.

 ```js
 document.addEventListener('deviceready', function() {